 The council usually meets on the 4th Thursday of alternate months in Fanshaws Room (the village hall).
 All meetings are open to the public, and electors are welcome to put questions to the council or make comments at the beginning of each meeting.

 Meetings for 2018 are 25 January, 22 March, 24 May, 19 July, 27 September and 22 November.

 The council comprises five elected members [individual responsibilities shown in brackets].

-To contact any of the councillors or the clerk by email please use our contact form.
+To contact any of the councillors by email please use our contact form.